-Complete the Teach Grant Request (TF) form and submit it to Loyola’s Financial Aid Office.
-Once the request form is received, the two items below will be added to your To-Do List in Locus.
+Complete the Teach Grant Request and submit it to Loyola’s Financial Aid Office.
+Once the request form is received, the two items below will be added to your To-Do list within the Tasks tile in Locus.
 These must be completed before the TEACH Grant can be added to your award.

 - Complete the TEACH Grant Agreement to Serve